Natasha Miles: International career

-In 2006, Miles appeared in three 50-over matches for Hong Kong against Pakistan in the Asian sub-qualifier for the 2008 Women's Cricket World Cup Qualifier.
-She scored 56 runs across the three matches and took one wicket.
+In 2006, Miles was named in the squad for Hong Kong's first international series, a tour of Pakistan.
+She appeared in the team's three 50-over matches against Pakistan, which formed the Asian sub-qualifier for the 2008 Women's Cricket World Cup Qualifier.
+She scored 56 runs across the three matches and taking one wicket.

 Miles stopped playing for Hong Kong in order to attempt to play for England, but did appear for them in one match against Marylebone Cricket Club Women in 2018, where she captained the side and top scored with 42.
+She has also represented England Academy Women cricket team from 2012 till 2014.

 In October 2021, it was announced that Miles was returning to play for Hong Kong, being named in their squad for the 2021 ICC Women's T20 World Cup Asia Qualifier.
+This followed a change in ICC eligibility criteria that allowed cricketers to play for associate member teams while remaining eligible to play for full members, thus with Miles remaining eligible for England.

-She made her Women's Twenty20 International (WT20I) debut on 22 November 2021, against Nepal, scoring 16 off 13 deliveries.
+Miles made her Women's Twenty20 International (WT20I) debut on 22 November 2021, against Nepal, scoring 16 off 13 deliveries.
 She played all five matches in the tournament, scoring 127 runs, the third most for her side, including hitting 40* against Kuwait.
 In April 2022, Miles played in Hong Kong's series against the UAE, but scored just 11 runs in the four match series.
 In June 2022, she played four matches in the 2022 ACC Women's T20 Championship, scoring 82 runs.
 In November 2022, she was the leading run-scorer at the East Asia Cup, with 149 runs at an average of 74.50, including making her Twenty20 high score in the third match of the tournament, with 86* from 70 deliveries.
+In 2023, she was Hong Kong's second-highest run-scorer at the Capricorn Women's Quadrangular Series, with 114 runs including one half-century.